 The verification body further investigates areas that have the greatest potential for material misstatements and then confirms whether or not material misstatements have occurred.
-This involves site visits to the project to ensure the systems on the ground correspond to and are consistent with data provided to the verification body.
+This involves site visits to the project facility (or facilities if the project includes multiple facilities involved in a single compost process) to ensure the systems on the ground correspond to and are consistent with data provided to the verification body.
 In addition, the verification body recalculates a representative sample of the performance or emissions data for comparison with data reported by the project developer in order to double-check the calculations of GHG emission reductions.